 The Region of Peel operates two water treatment facilities and two wastewater treatment facilities, as well as pumping stations, reservoirs, watermains and sanitary sewers.

-Beware of Door-to-Door Water Treatment Sales Agents - Residents are advised not open their door to anyone asking to test their tap water or request water samples unless that person identifies themselves as a Region of Peel employee.
+Beware of Door-to-Door Water Treatment Sales Agents - Residents supplied with municipal water are advised not to open their door to anyone asking to test their tap water or collect tap water samples unless that person is an employee or an agent of the Region of Peel.

 Fire Hydrants - Learn more about how fire hydrants keep our community safe and why you need to keep them clear of snow in winter

-Locate Request Form - Find out where underground water and wastewater infrastructure enters your property before you start any major construction project.
+Locate Requests - Find out where underground water and wastewater infrastructure enters your property before you start any major construction project.

 Peel Tap Water - Clean and refreshing drinking water is available at any tap in the Region of Peel.
 Tap water is inexpensive, good for your health and a wise choice to reduce waste and protect the environment.